smritisrinivas/code_challenge/README.md

 ### Be aware

-- A single tenant(greenglobe) entity has been maintained
+- A single tenant (greenglobe) entity has been maintained
-- A sigle store(bangalore) entity has been maintained
+- A sigle store (bangalore) entity has been maintained
-- The above mentioned path contains two parameters ':chargingstation' and ':time' so don't forget to pass a value
+- The above mentioned path contains thetwo parameters ':chargingstation' and ':time' so don't forget to pass a value
-- The store consists of only 2 charging stations and they can be reached by simply inserting a value 1 or 2 in place of :chargingstation parameter in the path
+- The store consists of only 2 charging stations, and they can be reached by simply inserting a value 1 or 2 in place of the :chargingstation parameter in the path
-- In order to check the next event (open/close) of any given charging station for the current day input your desired time in a 24 hour format only ex: 1200, 1700 in place of ':time' parameter in the path
+- In order to check the next event (open/close) of any given charging station for the current day, input your desired time in a 24 hour format only ex: 1200, 1700 in place of the ':time' parameter in the path

 ### Expected result

-The response includes the next event either opening/closing with a time stamp
+The response includes the next event as either opening/closing with a time stamp